Rimless eyeglasses: 1920s – 1960s

 Also in the 1920s, a new style appeared in which an "arch" connected the bridge to the temples, to provide extra stability for the lenses; the mounting technique was referred to as "Shurset" ("sure set").
 Although the design would be considered a variant of "semi-rimless" glasses in the latter part of the 20th century, the style was considered rimless upon its inception because no part of the lens was secured inside of a frame; modern semi-rimless eyewear features lenses partially secured inside of a half-frame, with the lower portion of the lens held in place by nylon wire.
-Though traditionally called "Rimways,"The Optometrist Attic: Rimway this variation was also referred to as Cortland style.
+Though traditionally called "Rimways," this variation was also referred to as Cortland style.
 A variation utilizing only two screws and which only secured the lenses to the bridge was called the Numont or the Two Screw Cortland; the removal of the temporal screws was considered to be a cosmetic improvement.

 During the 1940s, the United States Army adopted the numont as a style available to soldiers requiring eyewear.
 Although rounded, wire-rimmed frames were the most popular choice, some participants in World War II wore numonts.

 Three-piece glasses with temples and nosepads remained popular from the 1920s until the end of the 1950s; during the same period, Rimway glasses began to edge them out in popularity, and once three-piece glasses had fallen out of favor, remained in style into the 1960s.